deeppay/deeppay-sepa/README.md

 Content can be seen here :
 http://cdn.rawgit.com/deeppay/deeppay-sepa/master/svg/pacs.008.001.06.svg

+SVG files were created using a modified version of (XSDVI)[https://sourceforge.net/projects/xsdvi/]

 Best viewed with Chrome or Chromium browser and enough memory (at least 8Gb).

 Provided courtesy of DeepPay.
 DeepPay disclaims any damage caused or related to the use of this material.